MicrosoftDocs/playfab-docs/playfab-docs/features/social/tournaments-leaderboards/entity-stats-and-leaderboards.md

 - On-demand friend-based leaderboards.
 - Full CRUD support, via API (UX pending).

-_Please note that feature availability may depend on the stage of release, with some only become available during Public Preview._
+_Please note that feature availability may depend on the stage of release, with some only becoming available during Public Preview._

 Both services are powered by our PlayFab cloud services platform, which ensures high availability, scalability, and security.
 Access will be made optimal via our easy-to-use APIs and SDKs.